 Calendar of Events on Pragmatism and American Philosophy

-The Society maintains an online calendar of meetings, conferences, workshops and other events pertaining to pragmatism and American philosophy.
+The Society maintains a calendar of meetings, conferences, workshops and other events pertaining to pragmatism and American philosophy.

 History Complete list of Society Presidents

 The Charles S. Peirce Society was founded in 1946 by Frederic H. Young.
 The first President of the Society, elected in 1946, was Paul Weiss.
 Other early presidents include Carolyn Eisele, Charles Hartshorne, James K. Feibleman, Max Fisch, Thomas Goudge, Isabel Stearns, and Philip Wiener.

 The story of the founding of the Society